NightwindDev/Tweak-Tutorial/explore_files.md

 ## Exploring The Tweak Files

-Please open your text editor of choice to your tweak folder.
+Please open your text/code editor of choice to your tweak folder.

 ```
 .